Introduction

 How does a project manager plan and organize projects?

-A project manager plans and organizes projects by defining project objectives, setting timelines, allocating resources, identifying priorities, setting milestones, and developing an efficient management plan.
+A project manager plans and organizes projects by defining project objectives, setting timelines, allocating resources, identifying priorities, setting milestones, budgeting, and developing an efficient management plan.

 What is the difference between a project manager and a project team member?